 The reigns of William III and Queen Anne were periods of great turbulence in English politics that helped create what we would currently recognize as modern British parliamentary government consisting of opposing parties and a cabinet system.

 William suffered from asthma and Mary decided that the foggy riverside conditions around Whitehall Palace caused by so many coal-burning fires were not a healthy place for him to live.
-William took to residing in apartments at Hampton Court while Mary arranged for the purchase of the Earl of Nottingham’s house on the western side of Hyde Park, instructing Christopher Wren to convert it into what became their new London home of Kensington Palace.
+William took to residing in apartments at Hampton Court while Mary arranged for the purchase of the Earl of Nottingham’s house on the western side of Hyde Park.
+Christopher Wren was instructed to convert it into what became their new London home of Kensington Palace.

 Wars against the French during the reigns of William III and Queen Anne created great momentum to the growth of colonies and trading posts, particularly in North America and the Caribbean, Africa and the Far East, and a greater influence in the Mediterranean.
 This in turn had a positive effect on the nation’s imports and exports.
 London was by far the country’s largest port in Britain, handling around three quarters of the country’s entire maritime trade.
 The first large commercial dock on the Thames was opened on the Rotherhithe Peninsula upstream of Deptford in 1700, known as the Howland Wet Dock.
 At the centre of Britain’s overseas trade were the joint-stock companies, such as the East India, the Royal African and the Levant.
 The growth of international shipping created an increasing market for finance and marine insurance.
 London’s merchants, financiers and marine insurance underwriters were primarily based at the Royal Exchange in the City.